Lemberg, Saskatchewan

 Lemberg is a town in Saskatchewan, Canada.
-It was founded by ethnic German immigrants from Lviv (Austria-Hungary, now Ukraine), for which the German name was "Lemberg", as part of the Great Economic Emigration away from Galicia and Lodomeria starting in the mid to late-1800s.
+It was founded by ethnic German and Ukrainian immigrants from Lviv (Austria-Hungary, now Ukraine), for which the German name was "Lemberg", as part of the Great Economic Emigration away from Galicia and Lodomeria starting in the mid to late-1800s.

 History

 The first post office opened on July 15, 1904.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Lemberg had a population of 266 living in 130 of its 153 total private dwellings, a change of from its 2016 population of 313.
 With a land area of 2.67 km2, it had a population density of in 2021.

 Religion

 As of 2011, Lemberg was home to four places of worship: Saint Michael's Roman Catholic Church, Trinity Lutheran Church, Grace United Church, and the Pentecostal Assembly.
 A Baptist church once stood just south of Lemberg, but As of 2011 all that remained was the cemetery.